Indu-sharma/basic-to-advanced-python3/README.md

 # Python-3 Learning with Indu

-This project aims at providing the Python-2/3 codes for Python in-built data structure , data structure and algorithms.
+This project aims at providing the solutions to the data structure and algorithm problems using cPython programming language.
+We cover python in-built data structures , data structure and algorithms extensively in this repository.
-All the code written here are simple, clean and follows Pep-8 standard.
+All the code written here are simple,concise, clean and follows Pep-8 standard.

 ## How to Progress Learning